alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Achintya-Rao/weekly-meetings.md

 - ZI has been ace, and has set up a Gantt chart for the July event and has also provided me with a list of potential areas for the PDRAs to engage with at the event.
 - ASG mini-series for Turing podcast is moving ahead; had two meetings with BCG and DW about logistics; see https://github.com/alan-turing-institute/asg-community/issues/53/.
 - Have _not_ managed to set up co-working slots but will have to do so for after the Book Dash.

+MS: Great work getting the project moving forward.
+Some point to consider:
+- Please involve ZI in putting together a time line combined with outputs and stakeholders.
+- Where can the leadership provide steer and support in your work?
+  -  Where can you protect your time for white papers?

 ### Notes to discuss during 1:1